jakearchibald/jakearchibald.com/static-build/posts/2024/04/attributes-vs-properties/index.md

 In that sense, I think `<input value>` gets it right (aside from the naming).
 The `value` attribute configures the default value, whereas the `value` property gives you the current state.

+It also makes sense that validation applies when getting/setting properties, but never when getting/setting attributes.

 I say 'in my opinion', because a couple of recent HTML elements have done it differently.

 <details>